-As a global pandemic with 760,360,956 COVID-19 confirmed cases globally, including 6,873,477 deaths, as of March 16, 2023, according to the data reported by the World Health Organization ("WHO").
+As a global pandemic with 774,631,044 COVID-19 confirmed cases globally, including 7,031,216 deaths, as of February 27, 2024, according to the data reported by the WHO.
 The COVID-19 pandemic and the measures taken by the federal, state and foreign governments to stop the spread of the virus have caused a significant disruption to the U.S. and global economy.

 Coronaviruses (CoV) are a large family of RNA viruses that historically have been associated with illness ranging from mild symptoms similar to the common cold to more severe respiratory disease.
 Infection with the novel SARS-CoV-2 has been associated with a wide range of responses, from no symptoms to more severe disease that has included pneumonia, severe acute respiratory syndrome, kidney failure, and death.
 The incubation period for SARS-CoV-2 is believed to be within 14 days after exposure, with most illness occurring within about 5 days after exposure.
 SARS-CoV-2, like other RNA viruses, is prone to mutate over time, resulting in the emergence of multiple variants.
 Adaptive mutations in the viral genome can alter the virus's pathogenic potential.
 Even a single amino acid exchange can drastically affect a virus's ability to evade the immune system and complicate the vaccine and antibody therapeutics development against the virus.
 Based on the recent epidemiological update by the WHO, five SARS-CoV-2 VOCs (variants of concern) have been identified since the beginning of the pandemic.
-Also, as demonstrated in Delta and Omicron variants, some variations allow the virus to spread more easily and make it resistant to the treatments and vaccines.
+Also, as demonstrated in Delta and Omicron variants as well as the more recent JN.1 strain, some variations allow the virus to spread more easily and make it resistant to the treatments and vaccines.

 On October 22, 2020, FDA approved the antiviral drug Veklury (remdesivir) for the treatment of COVID-19 requiring hospitalization.
 Remdesivir is a nucleotide prodrug that inhibits viral replication and was previously evaluated in clinical trials for Ebola treatment in 2014.
-In addition to Veklury, the FDA has issued emergency authorization use on several antibody and antiviral therapeutics, including Paxlovid (nirmatrelvir and ritonavir) and Lagevrio (molpiravir).
+On May 25, 2023, the FDA approved Paxlovid (nirmatrelvir tablets and ritonavir tablets, co-packaged for oral use) for use to treat COVID-19 for the treatment of mild-to-moderate COVID-19 in adults who are at high risk for progression to severe COVID-19, including hospitalization or death.
+For certain hospitalized adults with COVID-19, the FDA has also approved Olumiant (baricitinib) and Actemra (tocilizumab).
+In addition, the FDA issued emergency authorization use on several antibody and antiviral therapeutics, including and Lagevrio (molpiravir).

 We continue pursuing the development of novel antiviral compounds for the treatment of coronavirus infections using our established proprietary drug discovery platform.
 By targeting the viral replication enzymes and protease, we believe it is possible to develop an effective treatment for all coronavirus diseases including COVID-19, Severe Acute Respiratory Syndrome (SARS), and Middle East Respiratory Syndrome (MERS) - coronaviruses.